snwfdhmp/unipdf-old/README.md

+> I (snwfdhmp) DO NOT OWN THE CODE.
+Please visit https://github.com/unidoc/unipdf for original repo.

 # UniPDF - PDF for Go

 [UniDoc](http://unidoc.io)'s UniPDF (formerly unidoc) is a PDF library for Go (golang) with capabilities for